Giray18/data_analysis_tool/README.md

 ### mysql_analyzer :
-A MYSQL compliant spesific class that has methods from DAT package explained above.
+A MYSQL compliant spesific class that has methods from DAT package explained above for quick data profiling of MYSQL database.

 ### old_versions :
 Notebooks created on dev process

+### playground_notebooks :
+Multiple .py and ipynb files used on development, This folder can be checked in case example of initiation of DAT package and MYSQL class needed to be seen.